-Social/Behavioral S ciences Electives (3 credits) (Cou rses with the following prefixes will satisfy this requirement: ANT, ECO+, GEO, HIS, POL, PSY, and SOC) +Some busines ss and accounting curricula require econor mics and do not accept ECO courses as fulfillme nt of this elective requirement.)
-Courses offered at RCC: ANT 220, HIS 121, HIS 12 2, HIS 131, HIS 132, HIS 236, PSY 150, PSY 2 241, SOC 210, SOC 213 Course Recommended Semester Semester Registered/Planned Semester Completed/Grade 1 st year - summer
+Social/Behavioral Sciences Electives (3 credits)\\ (Courses with the following prefixes will satisfy this requirement: ANT, ECO+, GEO, HIS, POL, PSY, and SOC) +Some business and accounting curricula require economics and do not accept ECO courses as fulfillment of this elective requirement.)

-I understand that as an RCC student, I am ultimately responsible for my schedule.
+ANT 220, HIS 121, HIS 122, HIS 131, HIS 132, HIS 236, PSY 150, PSY 241, SOC 210, SOC 213

+Course Recommended Semester Semester Registered/Planned Semester Completed/Grade 1 st year - summer

 I understand that I must complete each course with a grade of "C" or better and follow the established course sequence or my ability to graduate on time may be affected.